Mibew/docs.mibew.org/src/development/server-side-events.md

 `\Mibew\EventDispatcher\Events::PAGE_ADD_JS_PLUGIN_OPTIONS` constant.

 This event is triggered before options of JavaScript plugins are attached to a page.
-It provides plugins an ability to pass some data to the client side.
+It provides plugins an ability to pass some data to the **Client** side.
 An associative array with the following items is passed to event handlers:

 * _'request'_: an instance of `\Symfony\Component\HttpFoundation\Request` class.